Mobile game: Common limits of mobile games

-Mobile games tend to be small in scope (in relation to mainstream PC and console games) and many prioritize innovative design and ease of play over visual spectacle.
+Mobile games tend to be small in scope (in relation to mainstream PC and console games).
 Storage and memory limitations (sometimes dictated at the platform level) place constraints on file size that presently rule out the direct migration of many modern PC and console games to mobile.
 One major problem for developers and publishers of mobile games is describing a game in such detail that it gives the customer enough information to make a purchasing decision.

 Location-based mobile games

 Games played on a mobile device using localization technology like GPS are called location-based games or location-based mobile games.
 These are not only played on mobile hardware but also integrate the player's position into the game concept.
 In other words, while it does not matter for a normal mobile game where exactly the player is (play them anywhere at any time), the player's coordinate and movement are the main elements in a location-based mobile game.

-A well known example is the treasure hunt game Geocaching, which can be played on any mobile device with integrated or external GPS receiver.
+A well known example is the outdoor recreational activity of geocaching, which can be played on any mobile device with integrated or external GPS receiver.
 External GPS receivers are usually connected via Bluetooth.
-More and more mobile phones with integrated GPS are expected to come.

-Several other location-based mobile games, such as BotFighters, are in the stage of research prototypes rather than being commercial successes.
+Several other location-based mobile games, such as the 2001 game BotFighters, were closer to research prototypes rather than being commercial successes.

-Location-based mobile games sometimes have augmented reality functionality, such as in the case of Pokemon Go.
+Location-based mobile games sometimes have augmented reality functionality, such as in the case of the 2016 game Pokémon Go.
 Usually in these cases the augmented reality functionality is not at the center of the experience.